vstchv/nft-auction/README.md

 The profile page shows basic information about the user like his or her username, description, avatar, cover image, and collection.
 The collection is displayed by a list of cards and can be sorted, filtered by a price range, and searched by name.

-### Activity

-The activity page shows all the actions performed by the users.
-Actions include likes, bids, and purchases.
-The activity list can be filtered by type, sorted and searched by name.
-All user activity is public and is shown in the activity list.

 ### Explore